Graduate Courses

 Available solar radiation, radiation on opaque and transparent materials, solar collection, theory and types of solar collectors, performance of solar collectors, energy storage in solar systems, solar water heating in buildings, passive and active solar heating, design of solar heating systems, solar cooling in buildings; economics of solar systems.
 Computer applications.
 Prerequisite: ARE 530 or Consent of the Instructor

 Energy use and trends.
 Heat flow in buildings, heating and cooling energy requirements, energy estimating methods.
-Building energy modeling and optimization.
-Building energy audits, analysis of alternative building energy-efficiency measures.
+Building energy modeling and optimization: Energy simulation and calibration.
+Building energy audits, Operation & Maintenance (O&M), analysis of alternative building energy-efficiency measures.
+Renewable energy: Solar PV Technologies, Configuration and Classifications, PV System Components and design guidelines.
+Net zero energy buildings.
 Energy management.
 Energy codes and standards.
-Net zero energy buildings.
-Pre Req: ARE 530 or Equivalent or Consent of Instructor
+Intelligent building energy management system (BEMS), building system operation and control, C02 emissions reductions from energy savings.

 Building energy systems analysis and evaluation; energy estimating techniques; computer models for estimating building energy consumption; applications of various building energy analysis computer programs; building energy optimization; computer evaluation of alternative building energy conservation measures (ECMs).
 Prerequisite: ARE 533 or Consent of the Instructor

 Thermal comfort requirements, ventilation and air quality requirements, thermal load calculations.
-HVAC systems types, analysis, and selection.
+HVAC system types, analysis, and selection.
 Air distribution design, duct design.
-Energy efficiency considerations.
+Sustainable and energy-efficient HVAC design strategies & considerations.
 Computerized HVAC systems analysis and design.
-Prerequisite: ARE 529 or Equivalent or Consent of Instructor
+Relevant Codes and Standards.
+Introduction to HVAC intelligent control systems: sensors, and actuators to optimize system performance, Sensor-based monitoring, direct digital control (DDC), building management system (BMS) integration.
+Pre-requisites: ARE 530 or Consent of Instructor

 Concepts of automatic control systems.
 Logic of controls and their interaction with the building and its systems.
 Control issues related to energy conservation, thermal comfort and indoor air quality in buildings; lighting systems; formulation of control models and their numerical solutions.
 Selected case studies of control techniques for HVAC systems.
 Prerequisite: ARE 535 or Consent of the Instructor

 Concepts of advanced building envelopes.
-Envelope materials, mechanical, chemical and physical properties, and durability performance.
+Envelope materials, mechanical, chemical, and physical properties, and durability performance.
 Components of building envelopes, dynamic and interactive facades.
-Environmental-response and adaptive facades.
+Environmental response and adaptive facades.
 Glazing system types and technologies.
 Innovative technologies for building skins, architectural membranes, and phase change materials.
 Integrating photovoltaics and solar thermal technologies.
 Double skin and cavity facades.
-Kinetic skins, biomimicry and biomimetics.
+Kinetic skins, biomimicry, and biomimetics.
 Envelope Intelligent sensing and control.
 High-tech lightweight building envelopes.
 Green walls and roofs.
-Pre Req: ARE 530 or Equivalent or Consent of Instructor

 Renewable energy resources, classification of renewable resources, renewables resource assessment, renewable technologies for buildings, hydropower, solar energy technologies, wind power, geothermal energy, ground and air source heat pumps, wave and tidal power, application of renewable technologies in buildings, techno-economics of renewables in buildings, renewable support policy mechanisms, renewable system design principles, software tools.